CHAPEL BOOKS

 [Bradnop & Onecote] Farm Sales Particulars

 1913 printed particulars of Wellington Farm, Bradnop, and Willow Meadow Farm and The Nursery Land in Onecote.
 Occupants were James Deaville, Charles Hampson and William Wheeldon.
-The sale to be held at the Red Lion in Leek. (ref S439) 2 copies available, each £6.00 UK post-free
+The sale to be held at the Red Lion in Leek. (ref S439) £6.00 UK post-free

 [Burslem/Newcastle/Penkhull] Sale Particulars of 3 Inns etc